-Large scale parallel machines are essential to meet the needs of demanding applications at supercomputing environments.
-In that context, it is imperative to provide effective scheduling strategies to meet the desired quality of service parameters from both user and system perspectives.
+Large scale parallel machines are essential to meet the needs of demanding applications at supercomputing environments such as Lawrence Livermore (LLNL), Los Alamos (LANL) and Sandia National Laboratories (SNL).
+With the increasing emphasis on computer simulation as an engineering and scientific tool, the load on such systems is expected to become quite high in the near future.
+As a result, it is imperative to provide effective scheduling strategies to meet the desired quality of service parameters from both user and system perspectives.
 Specifically, we would like to reduce response and wait times for a job, minimize the slowdown that a job experiences in a multiprogrammed setting compared to when it is run in isolation, maximize the throughput and utilization of the system, and be fair to all jobs regardless of their size or execution times.

-Scheduling strategies can have a significant impact on the performance characteristics of a large parallel system [2, 3, 4, 7, 10, 13, 14, 17, 18, 21, 22].
-Early strategies used a space-sharing approach, wherein jobs can run concurrently on different nodes of the machine at the same time, but each node is exclusively assigned to a job.
+Scheduling strategies can have a significant impact on the performance characteristics of a large parallel system [3, 4, 7, 10, 13, 14, 20, 21, 24].
+Early strategies used a space-sharing approach, wherein jobs can run side by side on different nodes of the machine at the same time, but each node is exclusively assigned to a job.
 Submitted jobs are kept in a priority queue which is always traversed according to a priority policy in search of the next job to execute.
 Space sharing in isolation can result in poor utilization since there could be nodes that are unutilized despite a waiting queue of jobs.
 Furthermore, the wait and response times for jobs with an exclusively space-sharing strategy can be relatively high.

-We analyze three approaches to alleviate the problems with space sharing scheduling.
-The first is a technique called backfilling [6, 14], which attempts to assign unutilized nodes to jobs that are behind in the priority queue (of waiting jobs), rather than keep them idle.
+Among the several approaches used to alleviate these problems with space sharing scheduling, three have been recently studied.
+The first is a technique called backfilling [14], which attempts to assign unutilized nodes to jobs that are behind in the priority queue (of waiting jobs), rather than keep them idle.
 To prevent starvation for larger jobs, (conservative) backfilling requires that a job selected out of order completes before the jobs that are ahead of it in the priority queue are scheduled to start.
 This approach requires the users to provide an estimate of job execution times, in addition to the number of nodes required by each job.
 Jobs that exceed their execution time are killed.
 This encourages users to overestimate the execution time of their jobs.

-The second approach is to add a time-sharing dimension to space sharing using a technique called gangscheduling or coscheduling [16, 22].
+The second approach is to add a time-sharing dimension to space sharing using a technique called gangscheduling or coscheduling [17].
 This technique virtualizes the physical machine by slicing the time axis into multiple virtual machines.
 Tasks of a parallel job are coscheduled to run in the same time-slices (same virtual machines).
 In some cases it may be advantageous to schedule the same job to run on multiple virtual machines (multiple time-slices).
 The number of virtual machines created (equal to the number of time slices), is called the multiprogramming level (MPL) of the system.
 This multiprogramming level in general depends on how many jobs can be executed concurrently, but is typically limited by system resources.
 This approach opens more opportunities for the execution of parallel jobs, and is thus quite effective in reducing the wait time, at the expense of increasing the apparent job execution time.
 Gang-scheduling does not depend on estimates for job execution time.
+Gang-scheduling has been used in the prototype GangLL job scheduling system developed by IBM Research for the ASCI Blue-Pacific machine at LLNL (a large scale parallel system spanning thousands of nodes [16]).